apache/activemq-website/src/components/classic/documentation/encrypted-passwords.md

   <property name="location" value="file:${activemq.base}/conf/credentials-enc.properties"/>
 </bean>
 ```
-With this configuration ActiveMQ Classic will try to load your encryptor password from the `ACTIVEMQ_ENCRYPTION_PASSWORD` environment variable and then use it to decrypt passwords from `credential-enc.properties` file.
+With this configuration ActiveMQ will try to load your encryptor password from the `ACTIVEMQ_ENCRYPTION_PASSWORD` environment variable and then use it to decrypt passwords from `credential-enc.properties` file.

 Alternative is to use a simple variant and store encryptor password in the xml file, like this
 ```